furqan-000/AI201_Project1_Unofficial/README.md

 ## Query Interface

 I built the interface using Gradio.
-You run it with python app.py and go to http://localhost:7860.
+You run it with python app.py and go to your localhost.
 There is a text box where you type your question, an Ask button, an Answer box that shows the response with source citations, and a Retrieved from box that shows which files were used to generate the answer.

 Sample interaction:
 Input: "Which professor is the easiest to approach?"